6 Bossa Nova Chord Progressions You Need to Know!

 6. Vou Te Contar (Wave)

 The A section starts in the key of D major with a Dmaj7 chord.
-The Bb°7 chord functions like a dominant chord (A7b9) and changes to an A-7 chord, which is a minor v chord in the key of D.
+The Bb°7 chord functions like a dominant chord (A7b9) and changes to an A-7 chord, a minor v chord in the key of D.

 Bossa Nova Chord Progressions: First 4 bars of Wave